HDFGroup/h5serv/docs/Reference/GroupCollection.rst

 -  ``404 Not Found``

-   - The Domain does not exist.
+   - The parent group does not exist.
+(For POST with a provided parent_group)